oven-sh/bun/docs/runtime/typescript.md

 If you initialized your project with `bun init`, everything is already configured properly.
 {% /callout %}

 To get started, install the `bun-types` package.
-If you initialized your project with `bun init`, everything is already configured properly.

 ```sh
 $ bun add -d bun-types # dev dependency